 Just to recap the seven issues, I’ve copied them below:

 The proposed conversational spaced repetition system directly targets #1; in the proposal, an LLM is generating cards automatically from the conversations you have with LLMs.
 LLMs also offer promise toward mitigating some of these other issues as well.
-By providing the LLM with tools to maintain the “deck”, you could providing instructions to the model to remove or deprioritize certain cards as they come up (#3).
+By providing the LLM with tools to maintain the “deck”, the system could enable the user to give natural language instructions to the model to remove or deprioritize certain cards as they come up (#3).
 That could be a low friction way to let you eject bad cards (though something even lower friction than that is probably even better).

 Most interestingly of all though is that LLMs can detect relationships between cards, and therefore can likely help with #7.
 If you demonstrate an understanding of some topic while discussing one unit of knowledge, an LLM-based system might be able to detect that what you say also demonstrates an understanding of some other unit of knowledge.
 The system could potentially adjust the scheduling of both units.
 This could free up meaningful amounts of time for you, the user, potentially allowing you to scale up the amount of knowledge retained in your spaced repetition system beyond the limits of traditional spaced repetition systems.
 Mathematically modeling this change and potential improvement could be an interesting next step, to better understand how LLMs can improve our ability to study going forward.